dkaukov/slate/source/index.md

 ## Receiving Updates from OpenTable

-OpenTable will PUT a reservation update message should any of the following reservation fields change.
+OpenTable will POST a reservation update message should any of the following reservation fields change.

 > OpenTable POST :: https://&lt;partner_update_reservation_url&gt;